It's time we put headless CMS in perspective

-Episerver has always embraced the .NET framework and therefore benefited from all the functionality and tooling that came with it.
-Advancements like MVC and WebAPI were automatically applicable to an Episerver site.
+Optimizely has always embraced the .NET framework and therefore benefited from all the functionality and tooling that came with it.
+Advancements like MVC and WebAPI were automatically applicable to an Optimizely site.

 Earlier this year, we released Content Manager, which is an alternate UI for editing content.
 It doesn't provide any features for managing the web channel, it simply provides a streamlined interface for finding and editing content records of any type.
 Editors using Content Manager don't need to understand larger concepts of website management – they can work with content without any regard to the delivery channel.